Aleksey Vysotsky

-Aleksej Vladimirovich Vysotsky (Алексе́й Владимирович Высоцкий) (18 July 1919 in Kiev – 28 October 1977 in Moscow) was a Soviet Union journalist and author, as well as a hero of World War II who attained the rank of Colonel.
+Aleksey Vladimirovich Vysotsky (Алексе́й Владимирович Высоцкий) (18 July 1919 in Kiev – 28 October 1977 in Moscow) was a Soviet Union journalist and author, as well as a hero of World War II who attained the rank of Colonel.

 Biography

 Childhood

 Alexey Vysotsky was born in Kiev into an educated Jewish family.
-His father was Volf Shliomovich Vysotsky (born 1889 in Brest-Litovsk— died 1962 in Moscow) immortalized as "Velvl" in a song by his nephew Vladimir Vysotsky), who was from a family of glass blowers.
+His father was Volf Shliomovich Vysotsky (born 1889 in Brest-Litovsk— died 1962 in Moscow) mentioned as "Velvl" in a song Здравствуйте, моё почтенье by his nephew Vladimir Vysotsky), who was from a family of glass blowers.
 Volf had studied in a commercial school in Lublin from where he moved in 1911 to live in Kiev and study at the Kiev branch of the Odessa commercial institute contemporarily with the Soviet journalist, playwright, and short story writer Isaac Babel, then studied with the faculty of law of Kiev University.
 During Lenin's New Economic Policy he organised a workshop for manufacture of theatrical make-up and a law office.
 Alexey Vysotsky's mother, Dora Ovseevna Vysotsky (née Dora Ovseevna Bronstein, the foster daughter of physician to the Kremlin, Lev Grigorievich Levin (Note: Lev Grigorievich Levin was the personal physician for the family of the poet Boris Pasternak, Maxim Gorky, Vyacheslav Molotov, and Vladimir Lenin.
 Because the military collegium of the Supreme Court of the USSR ruled that Levin had participated in a Trotskyist conspiracy to kill Gorky, members of the Communist Party of the Soviet Union, and the government of the Soviet Union; Levin was executed by gun shot in 1938.)) was born 1891 in Zhytomyr and died 1970 in Kiev.
 She was the birth daughter of a deceased teacher at the state Jewish school, and finished her coursework to qualify as a physician's assistant (Feldsher) and worked as a pharmacist, and subsequently as a cosmetician.
 In 1926 the family relocated to Moscow; after the divorce of his parents Alexey Vysotsky initially lived in Moscow with his father, but beginning in the 1930s relocated to Kiev with his mother.

-During his school days Vysotsky was friends with Gulya Korolova and Alyosha Pyatakov (the son of Georgy Pyatakov, who was tried for anti-Soviet activity, sentenced to death and executed in 1937), his memoirs were included under the pseudonym L.J.
-Prajs in Elena Ilina's book "Fourth Height".
+During his school days Vysotsky was friends with Gulya Korolyova and her future husband, Alyosha Pyatakov (the son of Georgy Pyatakov, who was tried for anti-Soviet activity, sentenced to death and executed in 1937), his memoirs were included in the novel The Fourth Height by Yelena Ilyina.